 Planning a transportation system for three counties can be a difficult task.
 Central Florida is expected to double in size by the year 2050.
 The population increase coupled with limited resources for increasing road capacity will require any future transportation plan to make better use of the existing system, while also increasing transportation options in the region.
 MetroPlan Orlando recognizes that the best way to plan for the future involves more than just technical work.
 Continuous, coordinated, and comprehensive public involvement is also a critical part of the planning process.

 MetroPlan Orlando’s outreach activities are guided by an extensive public involvement plan, a requirement in federal and state law.
 We understand that most people are unable to attend public hearings or board meetings, so transportation updates are frequently organized through a speakers' bureau program.
 MetroPlan Orlando also participates in various community events throughout Central Florida.

 During each event, we provide background information about MetroPlan Orlando, insight into the planning process, and upcoming changes to our transportation system.
 In turn, participants provide valuable feedback to board and committee members considering proposed action items.
-Visit our gallery to view photos and videos from each event.

 Are you interested in learning more about transportation and the planning process?
 Visit our get involved page to find out how you can.

 MetroPlan Orlando adheres to the provisions of Title VI of the Civil Rights Act of 1964, which prohibits discrimination in any program receiving federal assistance, and relevant provisions of the Americans with Disabilities Act.

 Related to the national origin component of Title VI, metropolitan planning organizations must also provide meaningful access to programs, services and activities to individuals with limited English proficiency.
 The Limited English Proficiency Plan outlines MetroPlan Orlando’s accommodations for non-English speakers.
 Click here to learn more about both plans.